zalando/zalando.github.io/_posts/2019-05-09-How-We-Release-Code.md

 Anyone inside of Zalando can do this and this step serves 2 purposes:

 - **To collect information required to publish a project**, such as its current location, who will be maintaining it and the long term plan for maintaining it.
-- **To set expectations for the maintainers**, such as amount of time needed to maintain the project, sign-off from the developers lead and ensuring the project does not require Zalando-specific dependencies
+- **To set expectations for the maintainers**, such as amount of time needed to maintain the project, sign-off from the developers lead and ensuring the project does not require Zalando-specific dependencies.

 ![Project Release Form](/assets/img/os-release-form.png)